naivary/govm/README.md

 ## single-creation
-Single-creation is the process of creating one virtual-machine with an optional provided vm.cfg file representing the virtual-machine and the configurations for the virtual-machine.
+Single-creation is the process of creating one virtual-machine with an optional provided vm.cfg file representing the configs of the virtual-machines.

 To start a single-creation you have two options:
 1. You can run `govm -v up`.
 This will create a virtual machine based on the [default.cfg](.govm/default.cfg).
 2. You can run `govm -v up -f your/vm/config/path`.
 This will create a virtual-machine based on the `.cfg` that you provided.

 After the virtual machine is created your are able to interact with it by using the `$GOVM-ID` of the virtual-machine created by `govm`.
-The syntax for any interaction with the virtual machine is `govm -v [options] -m [$GOVM-ID]`.
+The syntax for any interaction with the virtual machine is `govm -v [options] -m $GOVM-ID`.

 ## group-creation
-Group-creation is the process of creating multiple virtual-machines based on a directory which contains multiple vm.cfg files, each representing a virtual-machine.
+Group-creation is the process of creating multiple virtual-machines based on a directory which contains multiple vm.cfg files.

 To start a group-creation you have to run `govm -v gup -g path/to/dir`

 After the group is created you can interact with the each virtual-machine as it would be a [`single-creation`](#single-creation).
-For some **syntax-sugar** there are some *group-commands* as described in [usage](#usage) like `gdestroy` or `ghalt` which will run the given command on the whole group so you dont have to run a single command by hand on every virtual-machine in the same group.
+For some **syntax-sugar** there are some **group-commands** as described in [usage](#usage) like `gdestroy` or `ghalt` which will run the given command on the whole group so you dont have to run a single command by hand on every virtual-machine in the same group.

 ## Exporting
-Exporting is the possibility to export a group or a single virtual-machine as an `.ova` file which then can be used in every Type-2 virtualization to import the create Environment.
+Exporting is the possibility to export a group or a single virtual-machine as an `.ova` file which then can be used in every Type-2 virtualization to import the created Environment.

 This feature is a great way to create an `Environment`, have it saved as an `.ova` file and thne used it with any Type-2-Provider.
 This is giving you the possibility to keep your `GUI` clean from **dead virtual-machines**.

 ### How is the .ova filename generated?

-For a single-export `govm -v export -f some/cfg/file` its straightforward: The name of the virtual-machine will be used.
+For a single-export `govm -v export -f some/cfg/file` the name of the virtual-machine will be used.
 For a group-export `govm -v gexport -g some/dir` the directory name is used for the name of the `.ova` file.

 After the first part of the name is calculated a versioning will be calculated.
 The versioning is based on [semver](https://semver.org/) standard with a small simplification.
 So the end result will be: `$VM_NAME-v1.0.ova` or `Group-Dir-Name-v1.0.ova`.

 ### main.ova

 `main.ova` is a special kind of `.ova` file.
-This file is the main ova file which will be used by [import.exe](.govm/pkg/exe). `import.exe` will automatically import `main.ova` into `VirtualBox`.
+This file is the .ova file which will be used by [import.exe](.govm/pkg/exe). `import.exe` will automatically import `main.ova` into `VirtualBox`.
 This is especially useful if you have multiple computers that all can import with one click the `main.ova` and are ready to go with the prepared virtual-machine `Environemt`.
+It is currently experimental so it will propably not function correctly.

 ## Custome Vagrantfile

-With `govm` you can also provide your own custome `Vagrantfile` that should be used instead of the [default](.govm/vagrantfile/) vagrantfiles.
+With `govm` you can also provide your own custome `Vagrantfile` that should be used instead of the [default](.govm/vagrantfiles/) vagrantfiles.
 If you would like to use a custome Vagrantfile there are some rules that you have to follow for a proper integration of your custome `Vagrantfile`.

 ### govm variables
 There are some variables which will be exported into the current shell-session via the `export` keyword by govm.
 These variables can be accesses in your `Vagrantfile` by using `ENV["VARIABLE_NAME"]`.
 The variables which are accessible are all config parameters which you can set in the [vm.cfg](#vmcfg).

 ### Custome variables
 Of course govm can't cover all options that a user may want to have.
-Because of this the `PROVISION_VARIABLES` were introduced.
+Because of this the `CUSTOME_VARIABLES` were introduced.
 Here you can declare based on the syntax explained [here](#vmcfg) your custome variables that you would like to use in your `Vagrantfile`.
-Because the `CUSTOME_VARIABLES` is a formatted string which has to be converted into a ruby `hash` before they can be used in the `Vagrantfile`  the followeing code-snippet has to be used to achieve this.
+Because the `CUSTOME_VARIABLES` is a formatted string which has to be converted into a ruby `hash` before they can be used in the `Vagrantfile` the followeing code-snippet has always to be used to achieve this.
 ```ruby
 hash_string=ENV["CUSTOME_VARIABLES_STRING"]
 hash_arr = hash_string.split(',')